 2 – Create at course plan for your PhD-course according to the regulations at your home department.

-3 – Make sure that the course plan is approved by the faculty board FUN) and registered in SLU-kurs.
+3 – Make sure that the course plan is approved by the faculty board (FUN) and registered in Ladok.

-5 – If funding is granted, provide the NOVA-coordinator at SLU (email@example.com) with all information necessary to announce the course.
+5 – If funding is granted, provide the NOVA-coordinator at SLU (firstname.lastname@example.org) with all information necessary to announce the course on the NOVA website.